-NOTICE TO C COMMENCE STEEL ERECTION Project Number: Date: Project Name: Competent Person: Steel Erector esimpotoni i ereen.
-Subcontractor: Address: Contact Name: You are hereby authorized to commence steel erection concrete in footings, piers, and walls, and mortar in hasonry piers and walls has attained, based on the appropriate ASTM standard test for field cured samples either 75% of the intended minimum compressive strength, or sufficient strength to support the loads imposed during teel erection.
-Repairs or modifications were made to anchor ods/bolts: Yes Nb Approval by: (Structural Engineer of Record): Apprin writing?
-As built drawings available?
-You are notified of your responsibility to: (Initial eacl b) ndicate to what material laydown areas are needed and intended ro esignated laydown areas will be utilized, and responsibility to main re designated. outes of transferring materials.
-Only those stain laydown areas will be limited to those that Initials: replan all overhead hoisting operations to prevent traveling loads of oisting activities with other contractors to minimize impacts on other rovide a written site-specific erection plan if any part of your operate tandard. tions will deviate from the published OSHA conduct documented daily inspections of all cranes, forklifts, and ot ctivities. ther hoisting equipment utilized in steel erection esignate a qualified trained rigger(s) to inspect all rigging equipme lame of qualified rigger: ent (Submit record of training) faintain on the project written proof of training for all employees rocedures, exposure to falls, equipment operation, and as required ssure that all columns are properly anchored. faintain and require the use of fall protection equipment for all emp reater as directed in the project Incident Prevention Program. oloyees exposed to fall elevations of 4 feet or faintain required fire protection/prevention equipment appropriate t to the type of work operation and hazards involved.
-And all other requirements of the Ducinet Cafety Ductions OF Cafe equirements of local regulations. ety Requirements, Published OSHA Standards, and the
+NOTICE TO C COMMENCE STEEL ERECTION Project Number: Date: Project Name: Competent Person: Steel Erector Composons i cicom Subcontractor: Address: Contact Name: Addiess.
+You are hereby authorized to commence steel erection concrete in footings, piers, and walls, and mortar in hasonry piers and walls has attained, based on the ppropriate ASTM standard test for field cured samples ither 75% of the intended minimum compressive strength, or sufficient strength to support the loads imposed during teel erection.
+Repairs or modifications were made to anchor ods/bolts: Yes Nb Occations of repairs/modifications: on activities with the following notifications: Name of testing agency: Attached testing reports: Approval by: (Structural Engineer of Record): Apprin writing?
+Yes No (attach) Date approved: As built drawings available?
+You are notified of your responsibility to: (Initial eac h) ndicate to what material laydown areas are needed and intended ro esignated laydown areas will be utilized, and responsibility to main re designated. outes of transferring materials.
+Only those Initials: replan all overhead hoisting operations to prevent traveling loads obsting activities with other contractors to minimize impacts on other rovide a written site-specific erection plan if any part of your opera tandard. tions will deviate from the published OSHA conduct documented daily inspections of all cranes, forklifts, and ot ctivities. ther hoisting equipment utilized in steel erection esignate a qualified trained rigger(s) to inspect all rigging equipme lame of qualified rigger: Maintain on the project written proof of training for all employees rocedures, exposure to falls, equipment operation, and as required ssure that all columns are properly anchored. laintain and require the use of fall protection equipment for all empreater as directed in the project Incident Prevention Program. oloyees exposed to fall elevations of 4 feet or faintain required fire protection/prevention equipment appropriate t feet all other requirements of the Project Safety Program, GE Safe equirements of local regulations. ety Requirements, Published OSHA Standards, and the Project Manager/Superintendent Steel Erector Subcontractor